department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 <b>If the Veteran was discharged more than 62 years ago,</b> you can order a copy of their military records.
 The National Archives opens all records to the public 62 years after discharge. <br>
 <a target="_blank" rel="noopener noreferrer" href="https://www.archives.gov/personnel-records-center/military-personnel/ompf-archival-requests">Learn how to access archived records</a>. <br>

-<b>If the Veteran was discharged less than 62 years ago,</b> you may be able to request limited information from their Official Military Personnel File. <br>
+<b>If the Veteran was discharged less than 62 years ago,</b> you may be able to request limited information from their Military Personnel File. <br>
 <a target="_blank" rel="noopener noreferrer" href="https://www.archives.gov/personnel-records-center/ompf-access-public">Find out about general public access to military records</a>.

 </div>